SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Data_Sources/Data_API.md

 The HTTP request should include the following HTTP header fields:

-- The **identifier**, stored as the General Parameter *Data API Identifier*, must be unique within the DMS cluster.
+- The **identifier**, stored as the General Parameter "Data API Identifier", must be unique within the DMS cluster.
 The identifier serves as the initial name of the element, which can be renamed later at any time as the Data API uses the *Data API Identifier*.

 - The **type** denotes the name of the auto-generated connector.